Download this Ebook to get 50 icebreaker ideas for your next virtual meeting.

 Clear communication is a must when working remotely.
 Since almost all of your interactions will take place via a screen, it’s crucial to choose a video engagement platform that’s steady and reliable.

 One good tip is to choose a browser-based platform, rather than one which requires downloads and installations.
 Browser-based video platforms use P2P technology to connect users, meaning that they do not require a third-party server or app to facilitate the transmission.
 Since communication doesn’t need to pass through a third-party service, issues that once plagued video tools, like glitches and lags, do not occur as often, if at all.
 In addition, browser-based platforms have the added security strength of the browser itself (like Chrome, Firefox, or Safari) on top of the security features within the app itself.
+We've compiled a list of the 3 most secure video conferencing softwares to use with your team.

 We get it: with your team scattered to the winds, and your employees able to do pretty much whatever they want with impunity, you may worry that your usual standards and processes won’t be adhered to.
 But as hard as it may be, resist your urge to micromanage.
 This will only disengage and fatigue your employees, who, let’s face it, are probably a little less inclined to be loyal now that they can work virtually anywhere in the world.